renenw/relay/README.md

+This little server acts as a relay, pushing UDP requests (and HTTP requests) to an HTTP endpoint (AWS) and or MQTT (Home Assistant).

 # Relay

-Listens on HTTP, and to UDP, and relays what is received to an AWS Gateway.
-From the Gateway, you can leverage standard AWS mechanisms for processing the messages.
+Listens on HTTP, and to UDP, and relays what is received to an HTTP endpoint, and or to an MQtt broker.
+In may case, the end point is an AWS Gateway, and MQTT is a Home Assistant system.

+Of course, grom the Gateway, you can leverage standard AWS mechanisms for processing the messages.

 Examples of Arduino applications that feeds this relay can be seen [here](https://github.com/renenw/harduino).
 The key function can be seen below.

-This code runs on a Raspberry Pi 3b, which also hosts a Nginx proxy to deal with inbound requests.
+This code runs on a Raspberry Pi 3b, which also hosts a Nginx proxy to deal with inbound HTTP requests.

 # Why?

 I have several Arduino devices that track things like the depth of my swimming pool, as well as folk entering a PIN code to open the front gate.
 It is convenient for these devices to communicate events using UDP.
 However, AWS Gateway doesn't allow UDP endpoints and I'm not convinced embedded devices should be making HTML type requests.

-This little server acts as a relay, pushing UDP requests (and HTTP requests) to AWS.

 # Relay Gateway End Point
 A JSON object is constructed with four fields, and POST'ed to the `GATEWAY` (typically, a AWS API Gateway connected to an SNS topic).
 The JSON object submitted is as follows: